Lephat902/spring-boot-demo/README.md

 - OAuth2 with Google ([reference](https://medium.com/@sallu-salman/implementing-sign-in-with-google-in-spring-boot-application-5f05a34905a8)).
 - Write unit tests using Mockito and set up a CI pipeline on GitHub ([reference](https://blog.tericcabrel.com/springboot-github-actions-ci-cd/)).
 Note that this pipeline will focus solely on Continuous Integration (CI), as Continuous Deployment (CD) is delegated to cloud auto-build.
 - Set up Cache layer using Redis key-value store.
+- Upload and download files using Firebase Cloud Storage.

 ## Start Application
 **Notice:** In order for the app to function properly, you have to fill in the values specified in `.env.example` and put them in a file called `.env`.